nickto/blog/_posts/2017-02-10-acceptance-rejection.md

 otherwise reject it.

 Let us visualize it.
-Let us consider 3 different values of $ u $:
+Let us consider 3 possible values of $ u $:

 <img src="/assets/posts/2017-02-10-acceptance-rejection/example_5_edited.svg" alt="Accepting and rejecting." style="width: 100%; display: block; margin-left: auto; margin-right: auto;">

-For values $ u_2 $ and $ u_3 $ we reject $ y $ and for the value $ u_1 $)---accept it.
+For values $ u_2 $ and $ u_3 $ we would reject $ y $ and for the value $ u_1 $)---accept it.
 All values of $ u_i $ are equally likely to appear.
 Moreover, the value $ u $ is equally likely to appear anywhere on the line (because it is sampled from the uniform distribution).
-Therefore, we will accept it in the required proportion of cases.
+Therefore, we accept $y$ in the required proportion of cases.

-To sum up, we draw realizations from $cg(y)$ distribution and then decide whether to accept only a fraction of them in order to correct for differences between $cg(y)$ and $f(y)$.
+To sum up, we draw realizations from $cg(y)$ distribution but accept only a fraction of them in order to correct for differences between $cg(y)$ and $f(y)$.

 ## Algorithm
-Now it is easy to put this algorithm in pseudo-code:
+Now it is easy to put this algorithm into pseudo-code:

 $$
 \begin{align*}